Breslin and Hamill: Deadline Artists: Reception

 Stephanie Zacharek from Time magazine describes the film to be "a lively and sly documentary" and was fond of the interviews with Breslin and Hamill.

 Rick Kogan describes the film as "a feast of interviews, vintage footage, stories you'll remember and people you won't soon forget ... not a lament but a celebration of the way things used to be."
 He finds the film to be "bracingly romantic without being sickly nostalgic."

 Meredith Blake indicates that the film "harks back to a more raucous period in journalism, when newsrooms were loud and so were the men — it was mostly men — who led them ...(b)efore the news business was the elite, white-collar bastion it has, by some accounts, become."
 Sophie Gilbert finds that the directors are "convincing in their argument that Breslin and Hamill shaped the way news stories are told, inspiring a generation to try to emulate their melding of dogged reporting and writerly craft" but describes it also as a "swooningly nostalgic portrait" of a time that in its masculinity may have kept "a generation of talented reporters on the margins".

 Awards

-The film received the 2020 Emmy Award for Outstanding Historical Documentary.
+The film received the 2020 News & Documentary Emmy Award for Outstanding Historical Documentary.